Dear IFR Familia,

 Promesa Supporting the most vulnerable LGBTQ+ Latinx and Multicultural Youth

 Promesa is part of Sí a la Vida program serving the LGBTQ+ youth community.
-Since the shelter in place mandate came into place, weekly support groups moved to a digital platform, where youth have been regularly meeting since.
+Since the shelter in place mandate came into place, weekly support groups moved to a digital platform, where youth have been regularly meeting.
 Individual services have also been modified to accommodate COVID-19 related mandates.
 Promesa staff has assisted program participants to obtain basic communication tools through community resources and navigation of different services.
 Some clients were assisted in obtaining Wi-Fi in their homes to support them with distance learning.

 Through the program funds a family was provided with a laptop to facilitate the new school learning modality.
 In addition, various youth were assisted with basic home needs, like toilet paper, food, cleaning supplies, personal protective equipment, and navigation of City resources.
 Many of the program participants expressed struggles with their mental health as a direct result of COVID-19.
 Promesa staff worked tirelessly to find referrals for them to receive urgent mental health services as well as to identify and apply for mutual aid to be able to receive in-house therapy.